Doc Wordinger lives and works in central Manchester. He has a fondness for golf, poker, fine literature, art, and film.

 - Take note: If a credit check is performed, fingerprints will be left on your credit file.
 Several credit checks carried out in a short period of time can lower your credit score.

 The second part of the process, once you’ve been green-lighted, involves checking and signing the guarantor agreement.
 It is important that you are clear about your obligations as guarantor.
 Be vigilant and ensure that you understand the wording.
 Ask the landlord or agency for clarification if necessary and as an extra safeguard, you could always run the agreement past your solicitor or legal advisor.

 Before signing the agreement, make sure you know the answer to the following questions:

-- Who are you agreeing to act as guarantor for?
+- For whom are you agreeing to act as guarantor?
 This might sound like a stupid question but if you are the parent of a student, you need to be certain that you are only liable for the rental obligations of your son/daughter and not the entire student animal house.

 - In financial terms, what is the extent of your liability?

 - How long will your term as guarantor last?
 What happens in the event that the tenant wishes to extend their tenancy agreement once the initial contract has expired?